tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-3-threat-defense.md

 ## Threat Feeds

 In modern cloud-native security, threat intelligence feeds are vital for monitoring and tracking the IP addresses and domains associated with known malicious actors.
 Calico Cloud integrates threat intelligence feeds, including AlienVault, into its default security policies.
-This means that right from the outset, any traffic directed to suspicious IP addresses or domain is automatically blocked without requiring additional setup.
+This means that right from the outset, any traffic directed to suspicious IP addresses or domains is automatically blocked without requiring additional setup.

 1. Explore the Threat Feeds available in Calico Cloud UI in the `Threat Defense` > `Threat Feeds`.
-Click on each one of them to visualize the lists of IP addresses or domains.
+Click on each one to visualize the lists of IP addresses or domains.

    ![threat-feeds](https://github.com/tigera-solutions/cc-aks-visualize-identify-security-gaps/assets/104035488/719cb334-e981-4e5e-8ef4-b37eea4a422b)